KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## Bad data management (Discussion)

-- Reflecting on the video you've just watched as well as your own experience, what are some of the reasons people struggle to access research data?
+- Reflecting on the video you've just watched as well as your own experience, what are some examples of bad data management?

-- Cannot find the data from a publication
-- Broken links
+- Data is not properly cited or linked in publications
+- Links to research are broken
 - Limited information about the data
 - Data in unusable or proprietary software
-- Multiple places to look
-- Need to request access before can view the data
+- No information about the data sharing policy or
 - Unclear data access process, how long it takes, cost etc.
 - Limited context to understand the data

 ---

-## What is the impact of bad Data Management?
+## What is the impact of bad data management?

+- Again, refelcting on the video and your own experience, what are the impacts of bad data management on research?

 - Research data is in a silo
   - Data cannot be re-used by other researchers or by yourself in future studies
   - Research could be unnecessarily duplicated
-  - Research cannot be built on by future research
+  - Secondary research or cross-study research cannot happy
 - Could jeopardise future research funding
 - Data could be less secure
 - Time wasted trying to understand data or organise data retrospectively

 ---

+## How to implement good data management

+- Develop a robust Data Management Plan (DMP) at the begining of your research project.
+A DMP should consider:
+  - Conside

+- Enact FAIR data principles
+- Create metadata that adheres to relevant standards

+---

-## Why is data management important?
+## Benefits of good data management

 - Improves efficiency of your research
 - Saves time by establishing robust documentation, stoarge and preservation processes